seickhoff/star-trek-ccg/README.md

 - One player
 - Equipment, events, and interrupts are not yet implemented
 - Uses a preconfigured Borg deck
+- To win, complete the missions before the deck runs out

+### Types of cards used

+- missions: 5
+- personnel: 22
+- ships: 4
+- dilemmas: 20
+    - space: 4
+    - planet: 6
+    - dual: 10

 ## Images of gameplay